StefEmp/GamesDevelopmentPortfolio/README.md

 ### Overview

 To translate my knowledge of object oriented programming from JavaScript and C# to C++ and the Unreal Engine I am following **[this](https://www.udemy.com/course/unrealcourse/)**  course on udemy.
-I have avoided Blueprint heavy courses.
+I have avoided blueprint heavy courses for the time being.
 This is mainly because while blueprints are very useful (and I have been using them in a side project) I want to ensure I have a good core understanding of C++ as I understand that more complex work in the games industry relies upon C++ more often than blueprints.

 ### Escape The Building - **[Link](https://github.com/StefEmp/EscapeTheBuilding)**